What You’ll Feel in the First Trimester of Pregnancy

 Bloated and Gassy

 As your gut and growing baby are learning to get along, the same intestinal upsets that cause constipation also give you gas.
 Try eating less of the common gassy foods such as broccoli, cabbage, cauliflower, Brussels sprouts, beans, and carbonated beverages.
-Also avoid greasy and fried foods, since food with high fat content take longer to empty from your stomach and intestines.
+Also avoid greasy and fried foods, since food with high-fat content takes longer to empty from your stomach and intestines.

-Shortly after eating, and sometimes even between meals, many pregnant women belch and burp and experience a burning, irritating sensation just below their breastbone.
+Shortly after eating, and sometimes even between meals, many pregnant women belch and burp.
+They may experience a burning or irritating sensation just below their breastbone.
 Once again, your hormones are the culprit.
 Pregnancy hormones cause an overall slowdown of the intestines, relax the stomach muscles, and delay the time it takes for food and gastric acids to be passed from the stomach.
-Pregnancy hormones also relax the protective muscles at the entrance of the stomach, so it’s easier for food and acids to travel into the lower end of the esophagus when the stomach contracts.
+Pregnancy hormones also relax the protective muscles at the entrance of the stomach.
+This way it’s easier for food and acids to travel into the lower end of the esophagus when the stomach contracts.
 The medical name for this is gastroesophageal reflux (GER) and is also responsible for the uncomfortable sensation known as indigestion.

 Cramps during the First Trimester of Pregnancy

 Many women feel cramps in their lower pelvis during the first trimester of pregnancy.
 These are generally “growing pains” and are a symptom of the ligaments that stabilize the uterus stretching.
-You may find that these subside after the uterus begins to grow up over the pelvis bone but can return every now and then, especially if you overdo it – another way your body tells you to slow down.
+You may find that these subside after the uterus begins to grow up over the pelvis bone.
+However, cramps can return every now and then, especially if you overdo it.
+This is another way your body tells you to slow down.